Nitish2909/React/README.md

 # React components :

 React components are independent, reusable pieces of UI that define how a part of the user interface should appear and behave.
-A React components is a function or class that return jsx .The React components is reusable.
+A React components is a function or className that return jsx .The React components is reusable.

 # Types of react components :

-1.class components:
+1.className components:
 <br>
 • Stateful: Can manage state.
 <br><br>